mtomassoli/golib/README.md

 The main function creates a goroutine which:
 1. creates a *WaitGroup* to wait for two workers to end their work
 2. creates a channel
-3. calls *populateChan* which creates a goroutine that pushes messages onto the channel
+3. calls *populateChan* which creates a goroutine that sends messages on the channel
 4. creates two workers which are represented by two goroutines
 5. wait for the workers to finish their work
 6. prints *All done!*